walkyv/web-components/README.md

 ## Contributing
 To get started pull an open issue in github.

-If you need to build out front end markup please use the following:
+If you are starting a new web component:
+- Clone or fork this repo.
+- Create a new folder for the component you are building.
+- Use the web component markup kit to build out your HTML, CSS and JS.
  - **Web component markup kit - https://github.com/pearson-ux/web-component-markup-kit/tree/master**